 If anybody were to undertake a ‘Delhi Darshan’, apart from witnessing the fantastic monuments and scenic spots one would inevitably be greeted by the ominous ‘Pradushit Vaayu’ (PV) also known as ‘Air Pollution’.
 PV hits a record high every winter.
 Dangerously though, PV isn’t restricted to outdoor air.
 The confines of your home, office and even your car are not without its own concoction of PV.
 Be it the humble Maruti 800 or the latest Lamborghini, all fail when it comes to battling PV in Delhi.
 It would be wise then for every person to take note of the following causes of indoor car pollution and the ways to reduce it so as to avoid a stroke or debilitating heart or brain seizure;

-- Car Service is not totally safe; Car servicing involves coating the dashboard, door handles, steering wheel, seat handles and glove box etc with varnish.
+- where can i buy prednisone over the counter Car Service is not totally safe; Car servicing involves coating the dashboard, door handles, steering wheel, seat handles and glove box etc with varnish.
 If possible, go for organic varnish made of natural substances like orange, lemon, tree extracts or insist on non-VOC varnish instead of chemicals like benzene and Volatile Organic Compounds (VOCs).
 Check the polish buckets and cans for VOC levels.
 Ideal VOC range is b/w 5-50gm/litre of paint/polish can.
 Anything beyond this must be avoided.

 - Keep a check on the AC; While using the AC has become a common norm during summers and winters, it may not always be successful in ensuring that the in-car environment remains pollutant free.
 Though the AC may make the in-car air relatively clearer compared to outside air, there is currently no AC in the market that can filter incoming PM 2.5 from outside.
 This doesn’t mean that the AC shouldn’t be used but instead must be used prudently.
 In a severely dusty area, the AC’s efficacy may go down.
 Try using a less choked road when driving, roll down windows when the air pollution is minimal and if nothing works, use public transport.